Comparisons

 • You are comfortable with the 15% fee

 Both tools are legitimate and accomplish the same goal.
-The main trade-off is between SolRecover’s lower fee and RefundYourSOL’s longer track record in the Solana ecosystem.
+The main trade-off is between SolRecover’s lower fee and client-side architecture versus RefundYourSOL’s longer track record.

 Conclusion